 Visit our Food & Drink Tours page and scroll to the bottom of the page to purchase your vouchers.
 On completion of your purchase we will send the vouchers to you by email in electronic format so you can print and deliver them to the recipient in your own time, or simply forward them by email!

-Vouchers are redeemable only via our online booking platform, and cannot be redeemed in person with or without an advance booking.
+Vouchers are redeemable only via our online booking platform up to 1 year from the time of purchase, and cannot be redeemed in person with or without an advance booking.

 In order to ensure we get the best visits and food options for you on our tours, we book and pay for all your samples up to 1 week in advance of your tour so sadly, we are not able to make refunds which are notified within 1 week of your tour.
 However, please do let us know if you can’t make it, even at last minute as we may be able to offer your booked spaces for resale, if the tour has sold out.